|Country of Origin||United States|

 - They are extremely loyal and protective if properly raised.

-Health Issues seen in the Carolina breed
+Health Issues that are seen in the Carolina breed

 The Carolina Dog breed lives a life of 12 to 15 years.
 During this time, he suffers through various types of diseases and health issues.
 According to Easypetmd, here are some health issues that are commonly seen in